-Whether you are looking for closed-back headphones or open back headphones there are a lot of different products on the market.
+Whether you are looking for closed-back headphones or open-back headphones there are a lot of different products on the market to choose from.
 There has never been a better time to buy a new set of headphones but some buyers might want to know a little bit more about the type of headphones before they buy.

-Physical Differences Between Open & Closed Back Headphones
+Physical Differences Between Open & Closed-Back Headphones

 Advantages of Open Back Headphones

-Headphones like the Focal , Audeze LCD series and Sennheiser HD800s are easily some of the best sounding headphones in the world today.
-They have one thing in common, they are all open back headphones.
+Headphones like the Focal Utopia, Audeze LCD series, and Sennheiser HD800 are easily some of the best-sounding headphones in the world today.
+They also all have one thing in common.
+They are all open-back headphones.

-Goodbye Sweaty Ears
+2. Goodbye Sweaty Ears

 Companies have been making both Planar and Electrostatic headphones in open formats for years and the technology is established and mature.
-Whilst closed back is advancing it is still reliant on the dynamic driver format.
+Closed-back designs are advancing but for the most part they are still heavily reliant on the dynamic driver format.

 Advantages of Closed Back Headphones

 The user’s ears will sit in a closed earcup thus greatly reducing the noise that will seep in from the outside world.
-This makes them far more suited to commuting and noisy enviroments and canhelp to preserve your bubble and sometimes your sanity.
+This makes them far more suited to commuting and noisy environments and can help to preserve your bubble and sometimes your sanity.

-Generally more advanced as portable headphones.
+2. Better as portable headphones.

-They Usually Have Greater Bass Quantity
+3. They Usually Have Greater Bass Quantity

-Whilst an open back headphones can certainly have good bass quantity and very good quality they usually tend to have less impact than a closed headphone.
+Whilst open-back headphones can certainly have good bass quantity and very good quality they usually tend to have less impact than a closed headphone.
 By trapping the air in a confined space closed headphones have more of an ability to create more of an impact.
 Whilst this is not always the most important factor in sound a lot of people regard deep pumping bass as a major selling point and usually closed headphones are better in this scenario.

 Both have their place and if you are only going to buy one take a look first at how you intend to use your headphones.
-Open headphones might be the out and out sound kings but there are closed back can also sound very very good.
+Open headphones might be the out and out sound kings but there are closed-back can also sound very very good.